Gawari Mada.

 Our project at a glance

-• Earthworks were designed and completed to harvest water and enrich soil quality.
+- Earthworks to harvest water and enrich soil quality.

-• A nature play space and edible food forest are being woven into the landscape design.
+- A nature play space and edible food forest.

-• The community are involved in all stages including site selection, design, planting and maintenance.
+- The community have been involved in all stages including site selection, design, planting and maintenance.

-The location for our Micro-Forest and Food Forest is the Boyle Place Playground (opposite the Holt Shops across Beaurepaire Crescent).
+Gawari Mada Micro-Forest and Food Forest can be found at the Boyle Place Playground (opposite the Holt Shops across Beaurepaire Crescent).

-We are working with the Traditional Custodians of Ngunawal Country to establish our park with an Indigenous name, reflective of the history of this area and the journey of our community.
+Our Indigenous park name is Gawari Mada, meaning Bush Land, reflective of the history of this area and the journey of our community.

 Acknowledgement of Country